Tool Buying Guide for Woodworking

 Consumables (Woodworking Supplies)

 • Wood glue is probably the most used consumable in most woodsheds.
-I prefer to use Titebond 3 https://amzn.to/3W1Br7D because it is waterproof (good for cutting boards, etc.) and is designed for both interior and exterior use.
+I use Titebond 3 https://amzn.to/3W1Br7D because it is waterproof (good for cutting boards, etc.) and is designed for both interior and exterior use.
+I also use BossDog Woodglue.
+BossDog was started by a woodworker just like you and I and I love to support fellow woodworkers when I can.

 • Buying Hardwood Online can be tricky.
 You want to ensure you’re getting quality wood.
 The drawback is usually the shipping costs.
-But my go-to suppliers for hardwood online is https://www.wtghardwoods.com/ Ol Loggin Sawmill https://www.ollogginsawmill.com or Woodcraft https://www.woodcraft.com/categories/wood Keep an eye on Woodcraft as they have regular sales on their hardwoods!
+But my go-to suppliers for hardwood is my partner Ol Loggin Sawmill https://www.ollogginsawmill.com/collections/wood-kits offering FREE SHIPPING on our hardwood kits.
+Also check out Woodcraft https://www.woodcraft.com/categories/wood Keep an eye on Woodcraft as they have regular sales on their hardwoods!

 • Forstner Bits are some of the most useful bits in a Woodshop.
 I have two sets.
 A budget set made by Irwin https://amzn.to/3nXdPo6 And a more premium set made by Fisch https://amzn.to/3pBoXqV